Sameer2311/BasicGPT/README.md

-# DUMB GPT LLM
+# BASIC GPT

-About Dumb GPT :
+About BASIC GPT :

 This is a learning project created by me.